 SD:

 How was your school experience in elementary school?

 MMK:

-Oh I loved school, you know I went to my parish’s Catholic school for elementary school and we had small classes and you know, there were all the youngsters that you’d known you were little.
-There wasn’t a lot of families that moved in or moved out of our community until my later elementary school years when General Electric opened a big plant in Valley Forge and we had a lot of new families moving into the area.
+Oh, I loved school, you know I went to my parish’s Catholic school for elementary school and we had small classes and, you know, there were all the youngsters that you’d known from the time you were little.
+There wasn’t a lot of families that moved in or moved out of our community until my later elementary school years when General Electric opened a big plant in Valley Forge and then we had a lot of new families start moving into the area.
 But for most of my primary school years it was the same 25 kids.

 SD:

 So, what were your parents like?